 A Tax Procedure Code that unifies procedures for taxes and fees has been adopted by Parliament and became effective on January 1, 2009, and implementing regulations were issued in July 2009.
-The adoption of a Unified Income Tax is progressing.
+The VAT law and related regulations are under review, and work is ongoing for the introduction of the new Individual and Corporate Income Tax Law.